ASHA's Research Mentoring (ARM) Network: Clinical Practice Research Institute

 PIs or co-PIs can apply.
 Co-PIs apply jointly by submitting all materials in one application.

-The application period opens in October and closes in January.
+There are two application periods: October through January and April through June.
 Applicants must complete an online application form, upload several PDF documents, and submit the entire package by the established deadline.
-See the application instructions for complete details.
+See the application instructions for complete details and specific deadlines.

 If you have any questions, please contact ASHA's Academic Affairs and Research Education team at